NEET/JEE Coaching Scholarship

 Given:

-Differentiating the above with respect to x, we get
+Differentiating the above concerning x, we get

-Now, multiplying Eq. (ii) and (iii), we get
+Now, by multiplying Eq. (ii) and (iii), we get

 Hence Proved